Meet The Team

 A graduate of Myerscough College, Maria obtained her BSc (hons) in Veterinary Nursing in 2013.
 Maria joined the team in January 2014, after working in several veterinary practices in Cornwall and the Manchester area.
 In June 2016 Maria completed her City and Guilds certificate in “Veterinary Nursing of Exotic Species and British Wildlife’’.

-Maria currently has Kiki the cat, four guinea pigs (George, Alfie, Emily and Harry) and several tropical fish.
+Maria currently has Kiki the cat, five guinea pigs (Emily, Harry, Fleur, George and Toby) and several tropical fish.

 Jo- Anne qualified as a veterinary nurse in 2007 from Myerscough College, and has worked in multiple practices around the Manchester area.
 She joined our team in May 2015 and is keen to start her exotic nursing certificate.
 In September 2015 she completed her Improve International Certificate in Small Animal Nutrition.
 At present Jo-Anne is studying for her certificate in the nursing of exotic species.
 She has a diabetic rescue cat called Tinker and in her spare time she enjoys reading.